I update this page about once a year, it is reasonably current but not up to the minute.

 Legacy of the Wizard was a 1989 NES release, this time by Broderbund.
 The original title in Japan was Dragon Slayer IV: Drasle Family, smart move to change it.
 This is a side-scrolling game with a hint of RPG flavor.
 You control the seven members of a family, including their pet dog, as they battle their way through a complex dungeon.
 It's an odd game that I'm not sure is right for many.

 The fifth installment of the Dragon Slayer series is Socerian for DOS which was released in the United States in 1990 by Sierra.
-It's rare to see this pop-up on eBay, I'll eventually track down a copy.
-There have been remakes of it in Japan too.
+There is also a Mega Drive port without an official localization.
+I tracked down a copy of the PC version but haven't played it, or a fan translation of the Mega Drive version, yet.

 Xanadu Series